thefonso/api_provider/readme.md

 => An API does not have any user interface like navigation links or forms to fill out by the user etc. For an API you need to document how it works so that a third party can use it easily.
 I will write the documentation for the API we create here in STEP 4

+STEP 0: setting things up

+we are going to build this out with a Rails 3 app with postgres and no test framework (I prefer rspec)

+    rails __3.2.13__ new api_providerdemo -T -d=postgresql

+next let's add some useful gems to our gemfile...

+    group :development, :test do
+        gem 'better_errors'
+        gem 'pry-rails'
+        gem 'binding_of_caller'
+    end

+open database.yml

+remove the username under development, test and production and back at the command line do the useuall rake db:create, migrate etc.

+open routes.rb

 STEP 1: writing the routes

     namespace :api do